chef/chef-web-docs/content/saas/opsworks_migration.md

 * Cluster with SSH access
 * Cluster without SSH access

 Both types of clusters will have SSM access.
-Customers should be able to log in to the Opswork chef-automate instance and follow the below steps to create a backup.
-By default, Opswork has the manual backup feature, which creates a backup in S3 that can be used in case customers are not able to log in to an instance via SSH/SSM.
+Customers should be able to log in to the AWS OpsWorks chef-automate instance and follow the below steps to create a backup.
+By default, AWS OpsWorks has the manual backup feature, which creates a backup in S3 that can be used in case customers are not able to log in to an instance via SSH/SSM.

 ## Steps to access SSH/SSH

 For the customers with SSH/SSM access, follow the below steps to create a backup

-1. Login to the Opswork EC2 instance via SSH/SSM from the EC2 console.
+1. Login to the AWS OpsWorks EC2 instance via SSH/SSM from the EC2 console.
 1. Create a `patch.toml` as below:

   ```sh